IshtiaqPunjutha/modalProject/README.md

-#my App
+$my App
-this is my app
+This is my app